mvdh7/calkulate/docs/index.md

 ## Get started

+  1. Check what settings you need to use (if any) to [import your titration data files](../inputs).
-  1. Read how to import and work with data from [a single titration](../titrations).
+  2. Read how to import and work with data from [a single titration](../titrations).
-  2. See the additional tools for efficiently investigating [datasets of multiple titrations](../datasets).
+  3. See the additional tools for efficiently investigating [datasets of multiple titrations](../datasets).

 ## About